Gainbridge Fieldhouse: NCAA tournament

 Gainbridge Fieldhouse hosted first and second-round games of the 2017, 2022, and 2024 men's NCAA tournaments.
 The arena also hosted first, second, and regional semifinal (Sweet 16) round games of the 2021 men's tournament.

 Professional wrestling

-WWE has hosted many shows such as Raw and SmackDown.

-WCW has hosted the PPV event Sin (2001).
+In 2001, World Championship Wrestling, also known as WCW, hosted their PPV event Sin at the arena.

-It also hosted many PPV events such as The Great American Bash (2006), SummerSlam (2008), Survivor Series (2012), and Clash of Champions (2016), and most recently Fastlane on October 7, 2023.
+It also hosted many WWE PPV events such as The Great American Bash, SummerSlam, Survivor Series, and Clash of Champions, Fastlane, and Wrestlepalooza in 2006, 2008, 2012, 2016, 2023, and 2025, respectively.

-The fieldhouse is notable for being the location of many landmark moments for the professional wrestling group The Shield, who debuted on November 18, 2012, at Survivor Series, broke up on the June 2, 2014 episode of WWE Raw and reunited on the October 9, 2017 episode of WWE Raw.

-In August 2025, WWE announced a new PLE, named Wrestlepalooza to take place at the arena.
-This is the inaugural event under the new five-year agreement between WWE and ESPN, which introduces Premium Live Events to ESPN platforms.
-The event is notable for being John Cena's final appearance in Indianapolis during his 2025 Farewell Tour.

 Auto racing

 In 2015, the fieldhouse hosted the Indy Invitational, with midget car racing and outlaw kart racing held on a dirt track erected on the arena floor.

 Arena football

 The fieldhouse was home to the Indiana Firebirds of the Arena Football League from 2001 to 2004 after moving from Albany, New York.

 High school sports

 In addition to professional events, the arena also hosts the IHSAA state finals in wrestling as well as both girls and boys basketball.
 It also occasionally hosts other high school tournaments as well.